Jihwan Jeong

 Interests

-• Offline reinforcement learning
+• Offline & model-based reinforcement learning

 • Decision-aware model learning